webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 ## Testing

 So you've written a loader, followed the guidelines above, and have it set up to run locally.
 What's next?
-Let's go through a simple unit testing example to ensure our loader is working the way we expect.
+Let's go through a unit testing example to ensure our loader is working the way we expect.
 We'll be using the [Jest](https://jestjs.io/) framework to do this.
 We'll also install `babel-jest` and some presets that will allow us to use the `import` / `export` and `async` / `await`.
 Let's start by installing and saving these as a `devDependencies`:

 ``` bash
 npm install --save-dev jest babel-jest babel-preset-env